okkuyama/humuhumu-client/README.md

 - groupId: Specify group No. to count up.
 - name: Set the name to be displayed

-* The count reset function is put in the count screen.
+[note] The count reset function is put in the count screen.